Cr1msonEdge/Cr1msonEdge/readme.md

 ## 📝 A little bit about me:

 My name is Minh Nhan Do.
-I study as a software engineer.
-In my free time, I study computer vision, in particular image segmentation, participate in Kaggle competitions and master new tools in ML and DL.
+I study Data Science.
+In my free time, I practice on Kaggle, constantly learning new DS tools: I've studied the basics of A/B testing and automation of ML processes using n8n.
 I read articles to look for inspiration to solve new problems.

 ## Contact me
 <p>